I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance. How can I fix this?

 The kernel or system package wasn't fully installed during an update

 Revert to a previous kernel version.
-For instructions on reverting to a previous kernel, see How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?
+For instructions, see How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?

-Investigate to determine which module or modules are missing from the initrd or initramfs image and verify if you can add the module back in to the image.
-In many cases, it is easier to rebuild the instance.
+Investigate to determine what module or modules are missing from the initrd or initramfs image.
+Then verify if you can add the module back to the image.
+In many cases, it's easier to rebuild the instance.

 The following is example console output from an Amazon Linux 2 instance running on the Nitro platform.
 The instance is missing the nvme.ko module from the initramfs image:

 dracut-initqueue: Warning: dracut-initqueue timeout - starting timeout scripts dracut-initqueue: Warning: Could not boot. [ OK ] Started Show Plymouth Boot Screen. [ OK ] Reached target Paths. [ OK ] Reached target Basic System. dracut-initqueue: Warning: /dev/disk/by-uuid/55da5202-8008-43e8-8ade-2572319d9185 does not exist dracut-initqueue: Warning: Boot has failed.
 To debug this issue add "rd.shell rd.debug" to the kernel command line.
 Starting Show Plymouth Power Off Screen...